 Tengri was created out of a need to challenge the status quo.
 Our activities are built on the three pillars of sustainability: environmental, social and financial.
 These pillars are embedded into our operational DNA through our sourcing strategy, brand positioning, product and pricing strategy.
 We are shaping a new heritage, working to provide a long-term stable source of income, preserve heritage, and provide positive social and environmental benefits to all those with whom we work.
 Our approach to sustainability is interwoven into the way we operate and conducted through the following lenses:

 Fairshare – The herders providing Tengri with noble fibres are the most important aspect of our supply chain.
 Without them and their resources, we do not have a product.
 Therefore, we have created a fairshare profit model, ensuring not only that our herders receive a fair price for the noble fibres they supply to Tengri, but also that we do not negatively affect the local domestic market.
 We make sure all parts of the supply chain have a fairshare.
-We start with payment to the herder families supplying our fibres, paying 0.5% above market value and applying an annual bonus of 2% in Tengri profit-making years.
+We start with payment to the herder families supplying our fibres, paying a multiplier of 1.5 times the market value and applying an annual bonus of 2% in Tengri profit-making years.
 A 50% deposit is advanced every year, and the balance payment is made at the point of receiving fibres, followed by a 2% bonus.

 Land degradation – Transitioning into a free market economy has meant nomadic herders need to trade to earn a living.
 Many years of rearing cashmere goats on the Mongolian Steppes supplied to meet global demand have led to increasing desertification in the region.
 The land has exceeded its carrying capacity (the maximum number of a species that the environment can sustain) by as much as 4-5 times its ability to sustainably support animals or people.
 Yak – indigenous to the area – eat grass in a different way from goats, grazing the top of grass rather than eating from the roots, allowing biodiversity and wildlife to thrive.
 This reduces the rate of desertification and offers a more sustainable alternative while supporting livelihoods.
 Tengri is working with experts to reverse land degradation.
 We are also aware of the issue of potential overgrazing by yaks, and understand fully the carrying capacity of the region.
 We shall never step beyond that boundary.
 We work with our herders, conservation and wildlife experts and governments to ensure our growth and profit is not achieved at the price of harm to the landscape and its people, animals and wild plants.